FIWARE/tutorials.Historic-Context-Flume/README.md

 Previous tutorials have introduced a set of IoT Sensors (providing measurements of the state of the real world), and two FIWARE Components - the **Orion Context Broker** and an **IoT Agent**.
-This tutorial will introduce a new data persistance component - FIWARE **Cygnus**.
+This tutorial will introduce a new data persistence component - FIWARE **Cygnus**.

 The system so far has been built up to handle the current context, in other words it holds the data entities defining the state of the real-world objects at a given moment in time.